EQWorks/mobileSDK-documentation/docs/androidsdk_v1.1.5.md

 </td>

-<td>Can be a map/ JSON object/ class/ SDK provided class.
+<td>Can be a map/ JSON object/ class/ SDK provided class/ valid json string.
 If you are using a JSON object or class declared on a client application, then ensure that you are using <strong>kotlinx.serialization</strong> in the client application to serialize.
-If that is not possible due to platform constraints, use a map/ Product class provided by SDK.
+If that is not possible due to platform constraints, use a map/ Product class provided by SDK/ valid json string.
 Below are some valid input formats for "properties".

 </td>